 The data centers built today will still be operational 30 years from now.
-Data center operators must have contingency plans for how to maintain operation without reliance on water.
+Datacenter operators must have contingency plans for how to maintain operations without reliance on water.

 Many data center companies have done outstanding work to improve sustainable practices for themselves and the industry as a whole.
 But they need to take a longer view of the challenges the industry and world will face in the coming years.
 Sea-level rise will happen.
 More extreme weather will come.
 And water scarcity will be a much bigger issue.